Vaguely 'Historical' Costume

 The himation (ancient Greek: ἱμάτιον / hə-MAT-ee-un) was a large rectangular piece of woollen cloth worn by ancient Greek men and women from the Archaic through the Hellenistic periods (c.
 750 BC to 30 BC).
 It was typically worn over a man’s khiton or woman’s ‘peplos’ (see below) and thus played both the role of a cloak or shawl.
 Many vase paintings depict women wearing a himation as a veil covering their faces.
 The himation was sometimes worn alone without a khiton underneath.
 In this manner it served both as a khiton and as a cloak being then called an ‘akhiton’.

 The himation was markedly less voluminous than the Roman toga, which was a very specific garment worn only by citizens.
-The toga was invariably made of wool cloth of varying sizes up to six metres (20 inches) in length.
+The toga was invariably made of wool cloth of varying sizes up to six metres (about 20 feet) in length.
 It was generally worn over a tunic with draped folds over the left shoulder and the excess material wrapped round the body in a swag.
 After the 2nd-century BC, the toga was worn almost exclusively by men and, as previously mentioned, only by Roman citizens.

 For the Girls Searching for an appropriate costume for girls we discovered the ‘Grecian Goddess Costume’ (shown right).
 As for the boy’s tunic, we think this is one of the better offerings currently for sale, but it too comes with a few caveats: